Explore this content with AI:

 You’re ready to go if you have all of those things.

-Types of Custom Audiences You Can Create
+Types of Custom Audiences for Instagram Ads You Can Create

 Meta provides numerous approaches to specify your own audience.
 The most often used ones are those here: